wandgibaut/wandgibaut.github.io/research.md

 The objective of this groups is to study and explore Neurosymblic AI approaches, aiming to solve Deep Learning challenges, such "blackbox effect".

-Currently, we're exploring Fairness applications using fairness constraints on networks and working with real, social datasets.
+Currently, we're exploring Fairness applications using constraints on networks and working with real, social datasets.